 - Because ads were only shown during optimum conditions, there were no wasted impressions, meaning cost efficiencies of up to 50% were achieved vs a standard digital OOH buy

 - The weather-responsive advertising campaign created a lot of buz and online virality, generating over £15,000 in earned media value.

 Molson Coors deployed a weather-triggered campaign that served targeted ads to mobile Facebook users activated by specified local weather conditions.
 Two types of ad units were served – one set were weather-specific creative and the second set were generic creative.
 The ads were activated in real-time by thermal and cloud-cover triggers (above 23 degrees and sunny)

-There are numerous other case studies available online which show the effectiveness of weather-triggered advertising.
+There are numerous other case studies available which show the effectiveness of weather-triggered advertising.
 Of course, some products and services will benefit more than others - not all are directly affected by weather.
 However, a huge gamut of industries are – and they will undoubtedly see elevated ad performance and increased revenue growth from leveraging live weather data within their marketing approach.
-If you would like more information on weather-driven marketing, please download our free White Paper.